VerisimilitudeX/DNAnalyzer/README.md

   </code>
 </p>

-### Copyright © 2022 Piyush Acharya.
+### Copyright © 2022 Piyush Acharya & The DNAnalyzer Team.
 This is an open source project.